Sammy

 Walking into answers

-Kelly had little idea then that the characteristic sway of Sammy’s hips was Trendelenberg gait, an early sign of limb-girdle muscular dystrophy type 2I/R9 (LGMD 2I/R9), a muscle-wasting disease that weakens the proximal muscles of the body, including the hips, upper-arms, thighs, and shoulders.
-Type 2I/R9 represents a small portion of LGMD diagnoses—it is one of over 30 known types.
+Kelly had little idea then that the characteristic sway of Sammy’s hips was Trendelenburg gait, an early sign of limb-girdle muscular dystrophy (LGMD), a muscle-wasting disease that weakens the muscles close to the body, including the hips, upper-arms, thighs, and shoulders.
+Type 2I/R9 is one of over 30 known types.
 “Most medical specialists have never heard of LGMD,” comments her father, Keith, a career podiatrist.
 “We just stumbled quickly upon a diagnosis.
 We got lucky.”
 Due to her parents’ proactive attitude and willingness to learn, Sammy is well prepared in her fight against this rare disease.
 Her diagnosis was the spark for her family’s advocacy as they take real steps toward finding a treatment that could benefit the entire LGMD community.

 Kelly, who has worked as a speech pathologist for years, took note of Sammy’s difficulty keeping up with her peers physically, her exhaustion from simple tasks, and her tendency to take hard falls, even around the house.